zio/zio/docs/usecases/testing.md

 _Mocking Random_

-When working with randomness it is easier to controll what the radnom producer supplies.
+When working with randomness it is easier to control what the random producer supplies.
 This can be controlled by a number of methods that allow for filling up buffers with values.

 ```scala
 import zio.test.mock.MockRandom